geeksam/railsdocs.org/pages/about.md

 ## I made this site because I needed it ##

-All the hard-to-find APIs in one place.
-I thought it'd be useful for others too.

-Google doesn't always give the best answer first.
+Because Google doesn't always give the best answer first.

 I've been using Rails for years but still learn about methods I had no idea existed - usually via offhand SO comments.